Harnessing Object Grounding for Time-Sensitive Video Understanding: Introduction

-Extending the ability of Large-Language-Models (LLMs) to the video modality is an emerging field that seeks to equip Video-LLMs~\cite{lin2024videollavalearningunitedvisual, damonlpsg2023videollama,cheng2024videollama2advancingspatialtemporal, maaz2024videochatgptdetailedvideounderstanding} with the ability to understand long and complex video, and respond to user queries to accomplish various downstream tasks, such as video summarization~\cite{sharghi2017queryfocusedvideosummarizationdataset,Song_2015_CVPR} and video captioning~\cite{activityNetCaptionskrishna2017dense,Youcook2ZhXuCoAAAI18}.
-In order to leverage the knowledge of the pretrained LLMs, most Video-LLMs are designed to learn a set of video features that share the same latent space as the text modality, and the features from both of the modalities are passed to the LLMs for training and inference.
+Extending the ability of Large-Language-Models (LLMs) to the video modality is an emerging field that seeks to equip Video-LLMs~\cite{lin2024videollavalearningunitedvisual, damonlpsg2023videollama,cheng2024videollama2advancingspatialtemporal, maaz2024videochatgptdetailedvideounderstanding} with the ability to understand long and complex video, and respond to user queries for various downstream tasks, such as video summarization~\cite{sharghi2017queryfocusedvideosummarizationdataset,Song_2015_CVPR} and video captioning~\cite{activityNetCaptionskrishna2017dense,Youcook2ZhXuCoAAAI18}.
+To leverage the knowledge embedded in pre-trained LLMs, most Video-LLMs learn video representations that share a latent space with text, allowing features from both modalities to be jointly processed during training and inference.

 While Video-LLMs inherit the knowledge and reasoning capabilities from pretrained LLMs, the limitation of LLMs in modeling long sequences remains.
-This is particularly worrisome since a video usually contains many frames, and the resolution of each frame could be large.
-Given the sequence length limitation, there is a clear trade-off between preserving temporal information (more frames) and spatial detail (higher resolution).
-For example, to manage reasonable input length, prior work~\cite{damonlpsg2023videollama,lin2024videollavalearningunitedvisual,luo2023valley,videollmonlinechen2024} compressed each frame into a single video token.
-While this might be sufficient for downstream tasks that only require global content like action classification~\cite{kay2017kineticshumanactionvideo,caba2015activitynet}, it is inadequate for tasks that require fine-grained details, such as video dense captioning~\cite{Youcook2ZhXuCoAAAI18}, highlights detection~\cite{QVHighlights2021}, temporal action localization~\cite{kay2017kineticshumanactionvideo} and video temporal grounding~\cite{gao2017talltemporalactivitylocalization}.
-These type of tasks are time-sensitive video understanding (TSV) tasks, as they require detailed object-level information, including class, attributes, and spatial relationships, to be preserved across frames.
+This is particularly worrisome since a video usually contains several frames, and the spatial resolution of each frame could be large.
+Given the sequence length limitation, there is a clear trade-off between preserving temporal information (more frames) and spatial details (higher resolution).
+For example, to manage a reasonable input length, prior work~\cite{damonlpsg2023videollama,lin2024videollavalearningunitedvisual,luo2023valley,videollmonlinechen2024} compressed each frame into a single video token.
+While this might be sufficient for downstream tasks that only require global content like action classification~\cite{kay2017kineticshumanactionvideo,caba2015activitynet}, it is inadequate for tasks that require fine-grained details, such as video dense captioning~\cite{Youcook2ZhXuCoAAAI18}, highlights detection~\cite{QVHighlights2021}, temporal action localization~\cite{kay2017kineticshumanactionvideo}, and video temporal grounding~\cite{gao2017talltemporalactivitylocalization}.
+These types of tasks are time-sensitive video understanding (TSV) tasks, as they require detailed object-level information, including classes, attributes, and spatial relationships, to be preserved across frames.